juftin/zoo/docs/clients.md

 ```

 !!! note

-The TypeScript client is not yet documented :smile:
+    The TypeScript client is not yet documented :disappointed: